A Baby Boomer Guide to Fitness by Robert Bresloff [VIDEO/BOOK]

 The human body has a set of rules that it must live by — they’re called biomechanics.
 Many of these so-called experts seem to ignore this fact and continually teach methods that could be injurious to joints.

-My hope is that The Baby Boomer’s Guide to Fitness will teach you proper exercises performed in a functional manner designed to get results while at the same time protecting your joints, leaving them strong, flexible and ready to meet the challenges of middle or any age.
+I hope that The Baby Boomer’s Guide to Fitness will teach you proper exercises performed in a functional manner designed to get results while at the same time protecting your joints, leaving them strong, flexible, and ready to meet the challenges of middle or any age.

-This exercise system is no quick fix and in no way does it pretend to have all the answers—but it is a well thought out plan that takes physical limitations into consideration.
+This exercise system is no quick fix and does not pretend to have all the answers—but it is a well-thought-out plan that considers physical limitations.

-Why in the world do we need to train in the martial arts style if we don’t practice martial arts?
-Why do we take classes that make us step up and down on the same riser over and over again when we should be teaching our bodies how to properly climb a flight of stairs?
+Why do we need to train in the martial arts style if we don’t practice martial arts?
+Why do we take classes that make us step up and down on the same riser repeatedly when we should be teaching our bodies how to properly climb a flight of stairs?
 Don’t even get me started on fitness boot camps.

-After all these years, I have learned the significance of balance, stability, joint range and how to teach human beings to exercise properly without the pain, soreness, and injuries that have come to be expected with working out.
+After all these years, I have learned the significance of balance, stability, and joint range, and how to teach human beings to exercise properly without the pain, soreness, and injuries that have come to be expected with working out.

 Remember this one, “No Pain No Gain”?
 It even sounds ridiculous, doesn’t it?